 On Instagram, the first impression is really important too.
 You have only 10 seconds to make a statement.
 The first thing that draws the eye of a visitor to your profile is the profile bio.
 If the information there proves good enough for a person to follow you, they will stay.
 Otherwise, they will go on with their search.

-Share an active link to your website/blog/other social network.
+In particular fields for contact information, give your e-mail address, phone number, and street address if your company has an offline office.
+Share an active link to your website/blog/other social networks.
 With the help of services that allow you to share multiple links, add direct links to all your messaging apps.

 Imagine that symbols and emojis are illustrations that can tell more than a simple text would.
 Use meaningful symbols and emojis to add significance and trigger exact associations, not the opposite.
 Highlight important information - use punctuation marks, arrow symbols, unusual letters, and digits.
 In Content Office, you can add paragraphs, emoticons, characters and preview what the profile bio will look like, before publishing it.

 Now you can plan Highlight covers incredibly quickly.
 Create a new Highlight album, add a name, change covers, and rearrange albums order.
 Use the Preview feature to see the overall combination of Highlights with bio and feed.